5ony/OBSWebSocketAHK/README.md

 * Better true/false values
 * Screenshots from the OBS setup, Wireshark and UTF-8 with BOM
-* Make a script to be usable in a general OBS scene setup
+* Make an example script to be usable in a general OBS scene setup
-* Automatic connection retry
-* Automatic recovery from errors
 * Test all functionalities

 ## 🙏 Gratitude